anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 | Boot disks |RAID 1 |

--	HW specifications
+-	HW specifications: please see [RM Chapter 3.6](../../../ref_model/chapters/chapter03.md#3.6)
--	How many nodes to meet SLA
+-	How many nodes to meet SLA: Active-Passive is the default and recently OpenStack started to support Active-Active
--	Sizing rules
+-	Sizing rules: minimum 2 x 1 TB; recommended 2 x 10 TB

-#### 4.2.2.5.
-Compute Nodes
+#### 4.2.2.5 Compute Nodes

-This section specifies the compute node configurations to support the Basic and High Performance profiles; in OpenStack this would be accomplished by specifying the configurations when creating "flavors".
+This section specifies the compute node configurations to support the Basic and High-Performance profiles; in OpenStack this would be accomplished by specifying the configurations when creating "flavors".
 The cloud operator may choose to implement certain profile-extensions ([RM 2.4 Profile Extensions](../../../ref_model/chapters/chapter02.md#242-profile-extensions-specialisations)) as a set of standard configurations, of a given profile, capturing some of the variability through different values or extra specifications.

 -	The software and hardware configurations are as specified in the [Reference Model chapter 5.4](../../../ref_model/chapters/chapter05.md#5.4)
 -	BIOS requirement